 Retailers today are adopting the BOPIS model to meet customer expectations.
 Buy online, pick up in-store — or BOPIS — is the perfect way for retailers to drive in-store foot traffic and connect their offline and online experiences.

 The option, sometimes called click-and-collect, has particularly picked up steam during the COVID-19 pandemic.
 A Digital Commerce 360 survey from August 2020 found that 43.7% of the top 500 retailers with physical stores were offering BOPIS — up from only 6.9% prior to the pandemic.
-Especially when coupled with the trend of curbside pickup, BOPIS provides a safer way to shop by minimizing or eliminating customers’ time spent in store.
+Especially when coupled with the trend of curbside pickup, BOPIS provides a safer way to shop by minimising or eliminating customers’ time spent in store.

 As retailers increasingly implement BOPIS into their omnichannel retail strategy, it’s important to understand what BOPIS is and why customers are now expecting it.
 In this article, we’ll answer the following questions: